-What is the uncertainty principle of Heisenberg?
+What is Heisenberg uncertainty principle?

 Uncertainty principle is defined as:”It is impossible to measure simultaneously both the position and momentum of a microscopic particle with accuracy or certainty.”